rky0930/MyTensorflowBenchmark/README.md

-# My Tensorflow Test
+# My Tensorflow Benchmark
-This is My TensorFlow Test.
+This is My TensorFlow Benchmark.
 You can reproduce this result using my source code.
 All used source code and environment are included in this repo.
 Question/PR/Issues are always welcome